mdillondc/terminal-ai/README.md

 - Press `q` + `Enter` during AI responses to interrupt (not exit)

 ---

-**Note**: This project is actively maintained and new features are added regularly based on user feedback and personal workflow needs.

 For support or questions, please open an issue on the repository.